SiddharthaAnand/datastructures/advanced_java/README.md

 Create an Enum class taking an example.
 Implement basic methods to and their signatures to access the values.

+- Assertions

+Checking for assertions are conditions of the system from which the application or system is unrecoverable.
+So, we should not try to handle them or attempt recovery.

 ## Contributions

 Create a branch and submit your changes.
 Create a PR for the changes.